 On Juneteenth, 2017, Black-led organizing around the country took direct action under the frame, “40 Acres, 40 Cities, One Day,” to draw the connections between Black Liberation, Reparations, Land Reform and Ecological Justice.

 Our aim is to co-create diverse and interdependent strategies that move us away from the current extractive economy which depends on the violent enclosure of land, labor, culture, power, wealth and spirit.
 At the heart of our analysis is the fundamental right to the resources required for Black people in the US to create their own productive, dignified and sustainable livelihoods through their own free labor and self-governance.
 Key among those resources is land.
 We endeavor to co-create strategies for transformation which are grounded in a long-term vision, guided in the resilience, culture, and creativity of ancestry, rooted in sovereignty, and which we can begin putting into place today.

-We will root the program in exploring and understanding the following principles:
+We root the program in exploring and understanding the following principles:

 - Black Liberation

 - Hard Skills in Land-Based Work (including Horticulture and Afroecology)

 To read more about the Black Land & Liberation Initiative, visit the website here.